-One of the best beaches I’ve ever traveled to was Grace Bay in Turks and Caicos.
+One of the best beaches I’ve ever visited was Grace Bay in Turks and Caicos.
 Miles of white sand along the most beautiful turquoise water I’ve ever seen.
-It was a place I never knew I had to see but now that I have, I tell everyone that it needs to be on their bucket list.
+It was a place I never knew I had to see, but now that I have, I tell everyone that it needs to be on their bucket list.
 The only thing that would make it better is to visit Turks and Caicos on points and miles.

 We had booked our trip to Beaches in Turks and Caicos prior to the whole COVID uproar.
 I had talked my husband into actually paying for it because I book so many trips for free with travel hacking.
 However, it is possible to travel hack and stay at Beaches.
 More on that later.

-We flew United Airlines there and back but American, Delta, and Jet Blue also fly there so you definitely have some choices on what miles to use.
+We flew United Airlines there and back, but American, Delta, and Jet Blue also fly there, so you definitely have some choices on what miles to use.
 Because I did not want to fly out at zero dark thirty, we took a flight that got us to Washington Dulles airport and then spent the night at a Marriott using a free hotel certificate.
 This was actually how the flight was set up-a big layover in Washington.
-This worked out really nicely for us as we were able to arrive refreshed and enjoy our first day after only a 3-hour flight from Washington.
-Here is our flight, shown on different days though.
+This worked out really nicely for us as we arrived refreshed and enjoyed our first day after only a 3-hour flight from Washington.
+Here is our flight, shown on different days, though.

 It cost 35K plus $93.15 a person.
 Because we both have status with United, we get economy plus seats.
 On our return flight, we were even upgraded to first class.

-In the following example, you can see that flying American Airlines costs 65,000 AA miles roundtrip with taxes/fees as less than $100.
+In the following example, you can see that flying American Airlines costs 65,000 AA miles roundtrip with taxes/fees of less than $100.

-In this example you can see that the first flight is long, necessitating a stopover in another city.
+This example shows that the first flight is long, necessitating a stopover in another city.
 This is how my first flight to Turks went on United.

 Sometimes, with award travel, it makes sense to reposition to get a shorter flight.
-In this instance, traveling out of Atlanta would cost the same but if you found a cheap flight to Atlanta, it might make it worthwhile.
+In this instance, traveling out of Atlanta would cost the same, but finding a cheap flight to Atlanta might make it worthwhile.
 Flexibility and creative thinking are key to finding what will work for you.
 Often, just looking at different dates might find you a better flight.

-I tried to fly seats out of Denver but were unable.
-However if you live in the NYC area, LA area, or in this case, Phoenix you can find cheap tickets to Turks.
+I tried to fly seats out of Denver but was unable.
+However, if you live in the NYC area, LA area, or in this case, Phoenix, you can find cheap tickets to Turks.

 One place that is listed is The Venetian at Grace Bay.
-At about 50,000 Ultimate Rewards a night for a two-bedroom suite, it would fit a family.
+It would fit a family at about 50,000 Ultimate Rewards a night for a two-bedroom suite.
 It includes a kitchen so you could cook some meals too, making it more affordable.

-Another suggestion to book lodging is to use the Capital One Venture Card and virtually “erase” some of your costs by staying in one of the many AirBnb’s on the island.
-You can save at least $500 on your Airbnb by using this card.
-Read our review on the Capital One Venture Card here.
+Another suggestion to book lodging is to use the Capital One Venture and virtually “erase” some of your costs by staying in one of the many AirBnb’s on the island.
+Read our review of the Capital One Venture here.

 The number one thing to do is anything revolving around the beach.
 Snorkel, rent a catamaran, kayak, hydrofoil, deep-sea fishing, and even scuba certifying were things we did.
-To cut costs with these activities, you may want to use some bank account bonuses and save that money to use to cover activities.
+To cut costs with these activities, you may use some bank account bonuses and save that money to cover activities.

-However you get there, wherever you stay, a visit to Turks and Caicos is bound to be memorable.
+However, you get there, a visit to Turks and Caicos is bound to be memorable wherever you stay.
 You can definitely cut costs by using points and miles for your Turks and Caicos vacation.
 Enjoy the white beaches and turquoise waters soon!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!